-Solution 2: Check if there are any conflict processes
+3. Check if there are any conflict processes

-- Right click on Windows status bar
+- Right-click on the Windows status bar

 - Choose Start Task Manager

-- Under Processes tab, make sure that none of these processes are running, if any of these processes are running, End them and try your OneDrive again:
+- Under the Processes tab, make sure that none of these processes are running, if any of these processes are running, End them and try your OneDrive again:

-Solution 3: Fix Unrealistic Dates
+4. Fix Unrealistic Dates

 - Open Windows Explorer

-- Click on OneDrive on the left hand side
+- Click on OneDrive on the left-hand side

-- Right click on the Date field in the header and check Date Taken.
+- Right-click on the Date field in the header and check Date Taken.
 Date Taken will be added all the way to the right.